 Hello and welcome to your new favorite side dish!
 These smashed potatoes are YUMMY, a word that honestly should be used to describe as many of your foods as possible.
 You only live once, potatoes are a vegetable, and garlic butter is the savory icing on the potato cake that we all need to use whenever we possibly can.

-I use baby potatoes, 2 inches in diameter or so.
+I use baby potatoes or tiny potatoes, 2 inches in diameter or so.
 Any small to medium potatoes are fine, just be sure they're nearly the same size so they cook in about the same amount of time.

 Start by covering the potatoes in a large pot with water + salt - a tablespoon or two to really flavor the water.
 Bring the water to a boil and boil the potatoes uncovered for 15-20 minutes or until the potatoes are tender.
 Poke one with a fork to check!
 They should be nearly cooked through.